fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Overview

-LXC AutoScale is a resource management daemon designed to automatically adjust the CPU, memory, and storage allocations of LXC containers based on their current usage and pre-defined thresholds.
+LXC AutoScale is a resource management daemon designed to automatically adjust the CPU and memory allocations of LXC containers based on their current usage and pre-defined thresholds.
 It helps in optimizing resource utilization, ensuring that critical containers have the necessary resources while also saving energy during off-peak hours.

 ## Features

-- **Automatic Resource Scaling:** Dynamically adjust CPU, memory, and storage based on usage thresholds.
+- **Automatic Resource Scaling:** Dynamically adjust CPU and memory based on usage thresholds.
 - **Energy Efficiency Mode:** Reduce resource allocation during off-peak hours to save energy.
 - **Container Prioritization:** Prioritize resource allocation based on container groupings (e.g., critical, non-critical).
 - **Automatic Backups:** Backup and rollback container configurations.